Vacancy Rebate for Property Taxes

 - Submit a letter from the Landlord or Property Manager stipulating the total amount of property taxes paid for the year.

 The property owned by a registered charity may be eligible for property tax exemption as per Section 3 of the Assessment Act.
 Please advise our office if you have contacted the Municipal Property Assessment Corporation (MPAC, 1-866-296-6722) for the requirements.
-The deadline to apply for the property tax exemption (under Section 39.1 of the Assessment Act, Request for Reconsideration) is February 15th, 2017 which is 120 days from the Issue Date of the 2016 Property Assessment Notice.
+You may file Request for Reconsideration with the Municipal Property Assessment Corporation (MPAC) under Section 39.1 of the Assessment Act by the deadline date of March 31st of the current year.

 The City of Brampton is legislated to recalculate the rebate and refund amount, and bill the charity accordingly, if the assessment of the property occupied by the charity changes as a result of a Request for Reconsideration under Section 39.1 of the Assessment Act, or an appeal under Section 40 or 46 of that Act.